 BP2, BP1, BP0 bits.
 The Block Protect (BP2, BP1, BP0) bits are non-volatile.
 They define the size of the area to be software protected against Program and Erase instructions.
 These bits are written with the Write Status Register (WRSR) instruction.
-When one or more of the Block Protect (BP2, BP1, BP0) bits is set to 1, the relevant memory area (as defined in Table 1.) becomes protected against Page Program (PP), Sector Erase (SE), and Block Erase (BE) instructions.
+When one or both of the Block Protect (BP2, BP1, BP0) bits is set to 1, the relevant memory area (as defined in Table 1.) becomes protected against Page Program (PP) and Sector Erase (SE) instructions.
 The Block Protect (BP2, BP1, BP0) bits can be written provided that the Hardware Protected mode has not been set.
-The Chip Erase (CE) instruction is executed if, and only if, all Block Protect (BP2, BP1, BP0) bits are 0.
+The Bulk Erase (BE) instruction is executed if, and only if, both Block Protect (BP2, BP1, BP0) bits are 0.